Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 The Alexander Approach: Stop Before You Try

 The Alexander Technique works by developing awareness and choice.
-Instead of adding more effort, you learn to pause, notice, and prevent unnecessary tension before it starts.
+Instead of adding more effort, you learn to pause, notice, and understand how you interfere with free expression of thoughts, feelings, and impulses.

 This process—known as inhibition—creates space for a more natural coordination to emerge.